Cuuki/patrick-soellner.de/README.md

 ## Getting Started

+First you need to configure a `.env.local` file with credentials from the Contentful space as provided in `.env.local.example`.

-First, run the development server:
+Then, run the development server:

 ```bash
 pnpm run dev